Stratford-on-Avon District

-Stratford-on-Avon is a local government district in southern Warwickshire, England.

-The district is named "Stratford-on-Avon" unlike its main town of Stratford-upon-Avon where the district council is based.

-The district is mostly rural and covers most of the southern half of Warwickshire.
-As well as Stratford, other significant places in the district includes the towns of Alcester, Southam, Shipston-on-Stour and Henley-in-Arden, and the large villages of Bidford-on-Avon, Studley and Wellesbourne, plus numerous other smaller villages and hamlets.
+Stratford-on-Avon is a local government district in Warwickshire, England.
+The district is named after its largest town of Stratford-upon-Avon, but with a change of preposition; the town uses "upon" and the district uses "on".
+The council is based in Stratford-upon-Avon and the district, which is predominantly rural, also includes the towns of Alcester, Henley-in-Arden, Shipston-on-Stour and Southam, and the large villages of Bidford-on-Avon, Studley and Wellesbourne, plus numerous other smaller villages and hamlets and surrounding rural areas.
+The district covers the more sparsely populated southern part of Warwickshire, and contains nearly half the county's area.
+The district includes part of the Cotswolds, a designated Area of Outstanding Natural Beauty.

-It borders the Warwickshire districts of Warwick to the north, and Rugby to the north-east.
-It also borders the neighbouring counties of the West Midlands, Worcestershire, Gloucestershire, Oxfordshire, and Northamptonshire.
+The neighbouring districts are Rugby and Warwick in Warwickshire, Solihull in the West Midlands, Bromsgrove, Redditch and Wychavon in Worcestershire, Cotswold in Gloucestershire, West Oxfordshire and Cherwell in Oxfordshire, and West Northamptonshire.